IMPORTANT UPDATES

 Eligibility requirements

-• Eligibility for Georgia licensure
+• Eligible for Georgia licensure.

-Application for PGY-2 Solid Organ Transplant Pharmacy Residency
+Application for PGY2 Solid Organ Transplant Pharmacy Residency

 Once we receive all required materials, we will notify applicants of their interview status.